JetBrains/lincheck/docs/topics/operation-arguments.md

 Due to the small range of keys, Lincheck quickly revealed the race bug: when two values are being added concurrently by the same key, one of the values may be overwritten and lost.

-> See the source code [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/MultiMapTest.kt).
+> Get the full code [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/MultiMapTest.kt).
 >
 {type="note"}